 To access breakpoint intentions, place the caret at the line with the breakpoint and press Alt+Enter.
 Use this option when you need to quickly configure basic breakpoint properties.

-To access the full list of properties, right-click the breakpoint and click More or press Ctrl+Shift+F8.
+To access the full list of properties, right-click the breakpoint and click More or press Control+Shift+F8.
 Use this option for a bird's eye view of all breakpoints and full control over their configuration.

 Select the checkbox to pause the program execution when a breakpoint is hit.
 Suspending an application is useful if you need to obtain logging information or calculate an expression at a certain point without interrupting the program.
 If you need to create a master breakpoint that will trigger dependent breakpoints when hit, choose not to suspend the program at that breakpoint.